tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   ![plot_classification.png](Images/plot_classification.png)

-Indicate to students that the `svm.svc` module is used to create an **SVM** model.
+Indicate to students that the `svm.svc` module is used to create an SVM model.

 * The SVC constructor supports a number of arguments, with the `kernel` argument being the most important.
-Provide students with a brief overview of the `kernel` argument and what **kerneling** is.
+Provide students with a brief overview of the `kernel` argument and what **kernelling** is.

 * The `kernel` argument is used to express the dimensionality of the model.
 It is basically the degree of dimensionality needed to separate the data into classes.

 * Communicate to students that a **linear** `kernel` value should be used for data sets with two classes.
-This will create a **hyperplane** that is a line.
+This will create a hyperplane that is a line.
 Non-linear data will result in a hyperplane that is an actual plane.

 * The `kernel` argument accepts a number of values.
 These are listed and explained below.
 Advise students to consult the documentation to get additional detail on these parameter values.